BEMADEV/Plugin-Template/.github/ISSUE_TEMPLATE/04_security_bug_report.md

 ---
 name: Security Bug?
 about: DO NOT file an issue.
-Email info@sparkdevnetwork.org and we'll be in touch shortly.
+Contact us at https://bema-software.atlassian.net/servicedesk/customer/portal/3/create/43 and we'll be in touch shortly.

 ---

 🚨 The issue tracker is not for security bug reports 🚨

-Please email us directly at info@sparkdevnetwork.org to minimize exposure of the suspected security concern.
+Please contact us directly at https://bema-software.atlassian.net/servicedesk/customer/portal/3/create/43 to minimize exposure of the suspected security concern.